Children's Medical Center new expansion to focus on behavioral health, extended patient care

 The medical center will also include dedicated behavioral health treatment rooms to provide emergency mental health services for pediatric patients.
 Something Christopher said is a must.

-He added how important that aspect of the behavioral health needs of kids have been increasing for a long time.
+He added how important that aspect of the behavioral health needs of kids has been increasing for a long time.

 "The pandemic drove all of that to an entirely new level, new level.
 Taking care of kids who are facing a mental health crisis is a significant priority at children's health.
 We want to be there and be a resource as early as possible and try to prevent a crisis from happening.
 But when it does, we also know that we've got to have the resources and facilities available and on point to meet those kids where they are and that means some special dedicated space," Christopher said.